jaishreerang/CloudProjectReport/README.md

 ## Execution Instruction
 Logistic Regression:

-1)To execute in standalone program
+1)To execute in standalone program (LRGA_ROC.py and LRGA_calcAccuracy.py)

-  spark-submit <filename.py> <input train data> <iterations> <input test data>
+  spark-submit <filename.py> <input train data> <number of iterations> <input test data>

 2) Resulting evaluation of Area under ROC curve will be displayed in console.

+3) To execute in standalone program (LGMLlib.py)

+spark-submit <filename.py> <input train data> <input test data>

 ## Source Code
 Source code is submitted as a zip file in the course project submission.
 1. LRGA_ROC.py - Used BinaryClassification Metric ROC
-2. LGRA_calcAccuracy.py - Calculated accuracy based on actual and predicted labels 3.
+2. LRGA_calcAccuracy.py - Calculated accuracy based on actual and predicted labels
+3. LGMLlib.py - Used MLlib to compare the results

 ## Installation
 #### Dependencies/External Tools